namangoyal16/PlatePerfector-Precision-plate-segmentation-project/README.md

 *Note the python sample uses the converted json instead of the xml payload for convenience purposes, hence it has no dependencies.*

-### Nanonets PDF to CSV
-We've recently launched a tool that lets you easily convert PDFs to CSVs from [here](https://nanonets.com/convert-pdf-to-csv)